» Neonatal and Perinatal Medicine

 DMC Children's Hospital of Michigan’s Neonatology program is ranked among America's best in U.S. News Media Group's 2012-13 Best Children's Hospitals survey.

 The 32-bed Neonatal Intensive Care Unit (NICU) provides the highest level of neonatal care for the sickest and highest risk infants.
 As a referral center, the NICU accepts transfers from other Level 3 NICUs and accepts infants who have already been home.

-A dedicated intensive care transport team, staffed by specially trained registered nurses and respiratory therapists, provide immediate response, 24 hours a day, to transport critically ill infants to the Children’s Hospital of Michigan from hospitals all across the state.
+A dedicated PANDA One intensive care transport team, staffed by specially trained registered nurses and respiratory therapists, provide immediate response, 24 hours a day, to transport critically ill infants to the Children’s Hospital of Michigan from hospitals all across the state.
 Air transport will be initiated shortly for referral hospitals that are located at further distances.